 From time to time, businesses throughout Massachusetts need to borrow money.
 Whether it is for the costs of starting up the business, expanding, or covering business expenses, getting a source of credit can lead to the loan that you need.

 However, completing a credit application and signing a credit agreement is not as simple as it sounds.
-If a mistake is made, it can saddle your business with financial obligations that can cripple or even doom its future.
+If a mistake is made, it can saddle your business with financial obligations that can cripple or even doom its future and tarnish the company's brand in the short-term.

 Nuanced Differences in Credit Offerings